okira-e/gotasks/README.md

 ## Actions
 - `c`: Opens the popup for creating a new task.
 New tasks will appear on-top and in the left-most column
-- `<Enter>`: On any task, opens the popup for editing/viewing the task
+- `d`: Deletes a task with a confirmation toggle
 - `]`: Move task to the next column
 - `[`: Move task to the previous column